mariopavlov/Learn_Scala/docs/sbt/sbt-library-dependencies.md

 libraryDependencies += groupID % artifactID_scalaVersion % revision
 ```

-For example we can add `liftweb.utils` managed dependency as:
+For example to add `liftweb.utils` dependency in sbt project file, we use:

 ```scala
 libraryDependencies += "net.liftweb" % "lift_util_2.12.3" % "3.1.0"
 ```

-Now if we take a look again at the dependencies we will find also `lift_util`:
+Looking again in the dependencies we will find also `lift_util`:

 ```scala
 sbt:Animals> show libraryDependencies